astronomer/docs/learn/airflow-context.md

 import CodeBlock from '@theme/CodeBlock';
 import context_and_xcom from '!!raw-loader!../code-samples/dags/airflow-context/context_and_xcom.py';

-The Airflow context is a dictionary containing information about your Airflow environment and the current DAG, that can be accessed within Airflow tasks.
+The Airflow context is a dictionary containing information about your Airflow environment and a given DAG that can be accessed from the DAG's tasks.

 Common reasons to access the Airflow context are:

-- You want to use DAG level params in your Airflow tasks.
+- You want to use DAG-level parameters in your Airflow tasks.
 - You want to use the DAG run's logical date in an Airflow task, for example as part of a file name.
 - You want to explicitly push and pull values to [XCom](airflow-passing-data-between-tasks.md#xcom) with a custom key.
-- You want to make an action in your pipeline conditional on the setting of a specific [Airflow configuration](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html).
+- You want to make an action in your task conditional on the setting of a specific [Airflow configuration](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html).
-- You want to access information stored in an Airflow connection within your task.
+- You want to access information stored in an Airflow connection from your task.

 :::info